On Manin's conjecture for Ch\^atelet surfaces: Introduction

 In the first case, we study correlation sums of the absolute values of its Fourier coefficients $\lambda_C(n)$ along polynomial values; although we sacrifice cancellation in the sign of $\lambda_C(n)$, we still gain a saving of a power of log.
 In particular, we use a Nair-type sieve \cite{Nair} to reduce the problem to computing the first few Sato-Tate moments of the corresponding $L$-functions (see Rankin's \cite{Rankin} work on the moments of the Ramanujan $\tau$-function).
 We remark that this method was used by Holowinsky \cite{HolowinskyShiftedConvolution} to study correlation sums of Fourier coefficients of cusp forms with quadratic polynomials.
 Heath-Brown \cite{HBclassnum} also used this technique to study the equidistribution of solutions to certain Ch\^atelet surfaces and his work inspired our proof techniques.
 While this technique handles most cases, there are delicate issues concerning the cuspidality of the base change lift of $C(z)$ to the splitting field of $f(z)$; in these cases, the absolute values are too expensive of a sacrifice.

 Fortunately, in the above exceptional cases, we can appeal to the more robust method of handling the second sum.
 We determine that since $C(z)$ is a cusp form, we can derive savings for the sum Moreover, our cusp forms are induced from class group characters of $\Q(\sqrt{-\Delta}).$ This extra structure allows us to track explicitly the dependency in the above bound on $a$.
-Thus, we can derive a polylogarithmic saving on This saving is a general feature for cusp form coefficients.
-The inner sum is controlled by the poles of the symmetric square $L$-function of $C(z)$ (see \cite{Shimura} for a discussion of the poles); if there is no pole, then the desired cancellation follows from the inner sum.
+Thus, we can derive a polylogarithmic saving on The inner sum is controlled by the poles of the symmetric square $L$-function of $C(z)$ (see \cite{Shimura} for a discussion of the poles); if there is no pole, then the desired cancellation follows from the inner sum.
 If $C(z)$ is dihedral and the symmetric square $L$-function has a pole, then an asymptotic for the inner sum is well-understood and the cancellation follows from the M\"obius sum. \\

 For the Eisenstein contribution, we follow the methods of \cite{delaBrownPeyre-maninChatelet, delaBrowningChatelet,delaTenenbaum-Manin, Destagnol, HB-linear} that resolved the $\Delta=1$ case.
 The third new feature is that for more general $\Delta$, due to Gauss genus theory (see \cite{FomenkoQuad}), the Eisenstein Fourier coefficients now contain an extra summation over genus characters.
-This extra complication can still be handled by the above techniques for the $\Delta=1$ case and we achieve an explicit expression for the leading constant $c_{\Delta,f}.$
+This extra complication can still be handled by the aforementioned techniques for the $\Delta=1$ case and we achieve an explicit expression for the leading constant $c_{\Delta,f}.$

 The fourth and last new ingredient is the analysis of the vanishing of the leading constant $c_{\Delta,f}$.
 This is resolved in \S\ref{sec: constant} and involves the auxiliary varieties introduced in (\ref{eq: def of variety X_Delta, f_1,...,f_r}).
 In particular, our leading term brings us to a non-negative sum which is approximately of the form